-Just over 100 years ago, Tel Aviv was inhabited by a huge number of people from Europe and the Middle East.
-These people, only ten percent of whom were actually born in Israel, now make up the oldest section of the population.
-Most of these immigrants had very particular lives growing up in Tel Aviv: their youth wasn't all about being carefree, their adulthood was punctuated by continuous wars, and they were constantly adapting to new cultural environments.
-They speak the common language, Hebrew, with different accents, but although they identify as Israelis, their strains of German, Yemeni, Slovak, and Hungarian heritage are still hugely important to them.
-The “Tel Aviv Grannies” photo series shows this elderly segment of Israeli society.
+Just over a hundred years ago, Tel Aviv was inhabited by a huge number of people from Europe and the Middle East.
+These people, only 10 percent of whom were actually born in Israel, now make up the oldest section of the population.
+Most of these immigrants had very particular lives growing up in Tel Aviv; their youth wasn't all about being carefree, their adulthood was punctuated by continuous wars and they were constantly adapting to new cultural environments.
+They speak the common language – Hebrew – with different accents, but although they identify as Israelis, the strains of German, Yemeni, Slovak and Hungarian heritage are still hugely important to them.
+The “Tel Aviv Grannies” photo serial shows this elderly segment of the Israeli society.
 During a six-month stay in Israel, I decided to seek them out and follow them as they went about their everyday lives.
-I walked the streets, visited the beaches, and joined them in their play and sports activities in order to capture them on film.
+I walked the streets, visited the beaches and joined them in their play and sports activities, in order to capture them on film.

 More cool old people: